-During the quarter ended March 31, 2024, we continued to execute on our previously announced fulfillment enhancement project.
-As part of the project, we intend to transition all fulfillment operations from our current City of Industry facility to a new facility we have leased and which will be operated by a third-party logistics provider.
+During the three months ended June 30, 2024, we continued to execute on our previously announced fulfillment enhancement project.
+As part of the project, we are in the process of transitioning all fulfillment operations from our current City of Industry, California facility to a new facility we have leased in Goodyear, Arizona, which is operated by a third-party logistics provider.
 We currently expect to complete the transition by the end of the third quarter of 2024.
-In connection with the project and transition, during the quarter ended March 31, 2024, we incurred approximately \$4.2 million in capital expenditures.
-During the remainder of the fiscal year ending December 31, 2024, we expect to incur an additional \$9 to \$10 million in capital expenditures in connection with the project and transition.
-We believe the investments we are making in our fulfillment capabilities will enable us to more optimally serve our customers, drive efficiency and support us as we increase scale over the long term.
+In connection with the project and transition, during the three months ended June 30, 2024, we incurred approximately \$7.0 million in capital expenditures.
+During the remainder of the fiscal year ending December 31, 2024, we expect to incur an additional \$2.0 to \$3.0 million in capital expenditures in connection with the project and transition.
+We believe the investments we are making in our fulfillment capabilities will enable us to more optimally serve our customers, drive efficiency and support us as we scale over the long term.